 All across the country people are beginning to recognize that family-building is an important aspect in everyday life, regardless of one’s sexual orientation.
 Having children provides stability, love, fulfillment, and most importantly for many, legacy.

-Donor Egg Bank USA welcomes the LGBT community.
+Donor Egg Bank welcomes the LGBT community.
 Now, virtually any couple can become a parent through IVF and/or surrogacy.
 Cutting-edge methods such as utilizing frozen donor eggs can mean no waiting time and no need for synchronization of cycles, and for about half the cost of traditional (fresh) donor IVF cycles.
 Frozen donor egg also offers a greater variety of available donors, since you would not have to factor in transportation costs for a fresh donor or limit your selection to donors within your immediate area.

 A same-sex couple seeking to have children can select an egg donor based on whatever characteristics that matter most to them.
 The intended parent(s) can choose their ideal donor based on ethnicity, academic pursuits, physical characteristics, or even personality traits.

 Selecting your gestational carrier (GC) is important too.
 She must be a healthy weight (body mass index under 35), a non-nicotine- and non-recreational-drug user, and free of infections that could endanger her little passenger.
 If she doesn't have sufficient health insurance, you will need to provide coverage for her for the term of the pregnancy.
-Also by using donor egg, you won’t have to worry about finding someone who is willing to both donate and carry the child (surrogacy), which opens doors for more options to building the family of your dreams.
+Also by using donor egg, you won’t have to worry about finding someone who's willing to both donate and carry the child (surrogacy), which opens doors for more options to building the family of your dreams.

-Even more importantly, you should decide ahead of time what sort of relationship you will maintain with the woman who will be carrying your child.
+Even more importantly, you should decide ahead of time what sort of relationship you will maintain with the woman who'll be carrying your child.
 Do you want to see or chat with each other every day?
 Would you like to visit a couple of times per week?
 Would it bother you if she lived on the other side of the city, or in another town and you met only rarely?
 These are the sort of questions you must consider in advance.

 Someone suffering from premature ovarian failure may still be able to carry a pregnancy.
 In that case, an egg donor is a great solution.
 Some couples may even choose to have one partner be the egg donor, while the other partner carries the child.
 What a wonderful solution—it gives a whole new meaning to the phrase "contributing partner"!